New England Patriots standout Rob Gronkowski is arguably one of the NFL’s best tight ends.

 He is quarterback Tom Brady’s favorite target.
 Gronkowski is the difference-maker in New England’s offense.
 He has the ability to put New England's offense on his back.

 New England faced Miami without Gronkowski, who was recently placed on injured reserve due to a knee injury.
 Brady completed 34-of-55 passes for two touchdowns and one interception, however, Gronkowski’s presence was missed during New England’s 24-20 loss.
-He was especially missed at the end of the game.
+He was especially missed at the end.

 New England trailed by four points and took over on its own 20-yard line with 1:15 remaining, and Brady marched his team down to Miami’s 19-yard line.
 The red zone is where Gronkowski takes over.
 But he isn't an option anymore.